kholia/OSX-KVM/README.md

   git clone https://github.com/kholia/OSX-KVM.git
   ```

 * Create a virtual HDD image where the OSX operating system will be installed.
 If you change the name of the disk image from `mac_hdd.img` to something else, the boot scripts will need updating to point to the new image name.
+A base install of OSX needs 10G of space.
+Adding XCode or other large software obviously increases that requirement.
   ```bash
    qemu-img create -f qcow2 mac_hdd.img 64G
   ```